 - Any electrical equipment must be pre-approved by PFM.
-Access to electricity is not guaranteed and is provided at PFM's discretion.
-Vendors approved to use electrical power are responsible for providing their own outdoor extension cords and mats to cover all portions of the cord. - Use of generators is not permitted during market hours.
+Access to electricity is not guaranteed and is provided at PFM's discretion. - Vendors approved to use electrical power are responsible for providing their own outdoor extension cords and mats to cover all portions of the cord. - Use of gas generators is not permitted in the market space.

-Trash disposal
+Trash Disposal

-- All trash generated by vendors must be removed at the end of the day for off-site disposal. - On-site trash receptacles are for customer use only. - Before leaving the market, all vendors must sweep their stall spaces and ensure that all litter, toothpicks, produce, and other product debris is removed.
+- All trash generated by vendors must be removed at the end of the day for off-site disposal. - On-site trash receptacles are for shopper use only.

+• Before leaving the market, all vendors must sweep their stall spaces and ensure that all litter, toothpicks, produce, and other product debris is removed.
+PFM has a deck broom and dustpan at the information booth and all vendors are welcome to use them.